Monitoring ML Applications in Production

 expr: sum(rate(predictions_total[10m])) == 0

-for: 15mHighErrorRate and HighPredictionLatency are your standard service alarms — 5xx above 5%, p95 above half a second.
-NoPredictions is the sneaky one: the service can be healthy, returning 200s to its health check, and serving zero real traffic because a bad deploy left it out of the load balancer.
-A model that no one is calling is its own kind of outage, and only a metric on predictions_total catches it.
-The for: clauses matter too — they stop a five-second blip from paging you, so alerts stay things you act on instead of noise you learn to ignore.
+for: 15mHighErrorRate and HighPredictionLatency are your standard service alarms — 5xx above 5%, p95 latency above half a second.
+NoPredictions is the sneaky one: the service can be healthy and returning 200s to its health check while serving zero real traffic, because a bad deploy left it out of the load balancer.
+A model that nobody is calling is its own kind of outage, and only a metric on predictions_total catches it.
+The for: clauses matter too — they stop a five-second blip from waking you up, so alerts stay signals you act on instead of noise you learn to ignore.

 What's next

 We can now see the service and the model: traffic, errors, latency, and the live shape of our predictions, with alerts on all four.
 But notice what monitoring does and doesn't do.
 It tells you something changed; it doesn't retrain anything.
-That predicted-price histogram will happily show you the distribution drifting and then just... keep serving a model that's slowly going stale.
-In part nine we close that loop: detect data and concept drift for real, and trigger an automated retraining pipeline when the model's world has moved too far from the one it learned.
+That predicted-price histogram will happily show you the distribution drifting, and then keep serving a model that slowly goes stale.
+In part ten we close that loop: detect data and concept drift for real, and trigger an automated retraining pipeline when the model's world has moved too far from the one it learned.
 The monitoring configs are in the series repo under monitoring/.
-See you in part nine.
+See you in part ten.